shubhamjha03563/shubhamjha03563/README.md

 - 👋 Hey, how's it going!
 I’m Shubham, a backend enthusiast who loves writing logics.
-- 👀 I prioritize app performance(speeds) and code scalability above everything else.
+- 👀 I prioritize app performance(speed) and code scalability above everything else.
 - Check out some of my projects if you like and feel free to drop suggestions.
 I'm all ears!

 <!---